USS Hughes: World War II

-Hughes took part in the invasion of Hollandia, New Guinea on 23 April, acting as a screen for the escort carrier group which provided air cover for the landings at Aitape and Tanahmerah Bay.
+Hughes took part in the invasion of Hollandia, New Guinea on 23 April 1944, acting as a screen for the escort carrier group which provided air cover for the landings at Aitape and Tanahmerah Bay.
 Hughes remained off New Guinea as a convoy escort and fire-support ship of the 7th Fleet until 25 September, when she departed for the invasion of the Philippines.
 During this time, Hughes participated in the invasions of Biak, Noemfoor, Cape Sensapor, and Morotai, serving as flagship of Rear Admiral William M. Fechteler during the latter campaign.

 During the invasion of Leyte, Hughes was the flagship of Rear Admiral Arthur Dewey Struble commanding the tiny task group detailed to capture the small islands of Dinigat and Homohon guarding the entrance to Leyte Gulf.
 Following the successful conclusion of this operation, Hughes screened Philippine bound convoys, making frequent trips to and from New Guinea until 6 December 1944, when she reembarked Admiral Struble and departed for the invasion of Ormoc Bay, Leyte.
-Following this operation, Hughes was serving as a picket destroyer off the southern tip of Leyte when she was hit by a G4M kamikaze on 10 December 1944.
-Her dead and wounded totalled twenty three.
+Following this operation, Hughes was serving as a picket destroyer off the southern tip of Leyte when she was hit by a kamikaze on 10 December 1944.
+Her dead and wounded totaled twenty three.
 Badly damaged with one engine room demolished and much of her other machinery destroyed, Hughes was towed to San Pedro Bay, Leyte, where, after temporary repairs, she departed for Humboldt Bay, New Guinea on 19 December en route to Pearl Harbor, where she arrived on 23 January 1945.
 Following more repairs, she sailed for San Francisco, arriving San Francisco Naval Shipyard on 2 February.
-Hughes remained there for the next 3 months undergoing extensive overhaul.
+Hughes remained there for the next three months undergoing extensive overhaul.

 After a long testing period, Hughes was declared combat ready and departed for Adak Island in the Aleutians on 4 June 1945.
 Assigned to the Northern Pacific Force, she remained in the Aleutians until the end of the war, harassing enemy shipping and bombarding Japanese bases.
 Hughes then served as part of the patrol force off Northern Honshū until relieved on 20 October.
 She sailed for the United States 10 days later with Destroyer Squadron 2.
 She was decommissioned on 28 August 1946, and was used as a target ship in the Operation Crossroads atomic bomb test.
 Following the test she was towed to sea and sunk off Kwajalein on 16 October 1948, and struck from the Naval Vessel Register on 26 November 1948.